Alicia "Lisa" L. Lowe

 Smooth sailing for ports

-Lisa has worked with the Port of Vancouver for over 24 years, serving as its general counsel for over 12 years.
+Lisa has worked with the Port of Vancouver for almost 30 years, serving as its general counsel for almost 20 years.
 She provides general counsel services for other ports on an as-needed basis, including drafting, reviewing and negotiating real estate transaction documents; advising on the Washington Public Records Act and Public Meetings Act; managing litigation and other legal work; and offering day-to-day general recommendations on compliance, legal risks, legal strategies, and legislative and constitutional authority.

 Lisa currently serves as the Chair of the Washington Public Ports Association’s (WPPA) Legal Committee, the first non-port employee to serve as chair of any WPPA committee.
 Her port and community experience gives her the ability to work effectively within the political environments of small to midsize communities and municipalities.